Flash Flood Watch from SUN 8:00 PM EDT until MON 12:00 PM EDT

 Issued by National Weather Service – Binghamton, NY

-* Flash Flood Watch for a portion of central New York, including the
+* Flash Flood Watch to include portions of central New York and

 * Showers will develop this afternoon, becoming heavy at times this